stjude/BOUQUET/README.md

 Briefly, it is based on a modified label-propagation strategy wherein highly interconnected sets of nodes are unbiasedly assembled into communities.
-Any additional CREs connected directly to a given promoter either by high-confidence HiChIP loops or shared INs are then incorporated into that gene’s community. finally, any leftover CREs are added by TADs assignments.
+Any additional CREs connected directly to a given promoter either by high-confidence HiChIP loops or shared INs are then incorporated into that gene’s community.
+Finally, any leftover CREs are added to a gene's community by their concurrence within the same TAD.

 ## Usage